902 North 7th Street

 What causes varicose veins?

 Varicose veins are caused by malfunctioning valves that allow blood to pool in the veins of the legs.
 The great saphenous vein is the most common culprit.
-This vein may not be visible; however, the high pressure in this vein will cause normally small tributary veins under the skin to bulge.
+This vein may not be visible; however, this vein’s high pressure will normally cause small tributary veins under the skin to bulge.
 The characteristic symptoms then result.
-To effectively treat the visible, bulging veins, the underlying cause must be treated.
+To effectively treat the visible, bulging veins, We must treat the underlying cause.
 This is usually accomplished with thermal ablation of the great saphenous vein.

 What is endovenous thermal ablation?

 A laser fiber or radiofrequency catheter is placed in the vein.
 The device heats and damages the wall of the vein.
-This causes the vein to permanently close.
+This causes the vein to close permanently.

 How does losing the saphenous vein affect me?